-A. Slow to divest: an incoherent response

-to a popular cause 42

-Net zero: we need more scrutiny 45

-B. Whatever comes next, divestment is the е

-building block 46

-C. The fossil fuel age is ending-get out

-while you can 48

-The carbon bubble 49

-'We can't divest-we have to maximise

-returns because of our fiduciary duty' 51

-Chapter 3-Leap forward: practical steps f or

-our communities, our pensions, our planet 52

-A. For all of us: COVID-19, the desire for

-radical change, social and

-environmental healing 52

-B. Local and union leadership: how you ca in

-do it too 57

-C. Creating the building blocks for our

-future through ethical reinvestment 60

-Conclusion 65

-Appendix 1-Investments in detail 66

-Appendix 2-Methodology in detail 70

-Important notes on Greater Manchester,

-West Midlands, Nottinghamshire and

-Tyne and Wear pension funds 70

-Our methodology in eight steps 71

-Appendix 3-The impact of pooling on

-governance as of 2019 75

-Bibliography 76
+Foreword 04 A. Slow to divest: an incoherent response Executive summary 80 to a popular cause 42 Key findings 09 Net zero 45 Why does this matter?
+10 B. Whatever comes next, divestment is the ) Divesting: now is the time!
+11 building block 46 Funding a future worth retiring into 13 C. The fossil fuel age is ending-get out What can you do next?
+13 while you can 48 Introduction 15 The carbon bubble 49 A future worth retiring into 15 'We can't divest-we have to maximise What is climate change?
+17 returns because of our fiduciary duty' 51 Research approach 18 Chapter 3-Leap forward: practical steps for or What is divestment?
+19 our communities, our pensions, our planet 52 Pensions, fossil fuels and colonial history 20 A. For all of us: COVID-19, the desire for Chapter 1-Local pension investment in radical change, social and fossil fuels: current state of affairs 22 environmental healing 52 A. How much do local authority pension B. Local and union leadership: how you ca n funds invest in fossil fuels?
+22 do it too 57 B. Where does the money go and what C. Creating the building blocks for our has changed since 2017?
+25 future through ethical reinvestment 60 Case studies by Corporate Watch 30 Conclusion 65 C. What are local government pensions Appendix 1-Investments in detail 66 doing about the climate crisis?
+35 Appendix 2-Methodology in detail 70 Case study: fossil fuel net zero claims 38 Important notes on Greater Manchester, Case study: assessing the actions of the West Midlands, Nottinghamshire and Local Authority Pension Fund Tyne and Wear pension funds 70 Forum (LAPFF) 40 Our methodology in eight steps 71 Chapter 2-The 2021 case for divestment: Appendix 3-The impact of pooling on why now?
+42 governance as of 2019 75 Bibliography 76